smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 The *tile maker* web application is used to:

-1. Upload a set of shapefiles (see next section for format), this optionally contains the *tile maker* configuration file: *geoDataLoader.xml*:
+1. Upload a set of shapefiles (see next section for format), this optionally contains the *tile maker* configuration file: *geoDataLoader.xml*.
+For first run through setup:

-   * Enter a geography name and description
+   * Enter a geography name and description;
    * For each administrative geography starting from the highest resolution:
      * Enter a description;
      * Select an *Area_ID* from the list of features in the shapefile;